Difficulty

 Asian Persimmon: Diospyros kaki

 Asian persimmons are self-fertile and produce seedless fruit in the absence of a pollination partner (parthenocarpy).
-They also tend to be quite low in vigor, but only those that have directly been mentioned for having this trait are labeled as such.
+They also tend to be low in vigor, but only those that have directly been mentioned for having this trait are labeled as such.

-Persimmon Sudden Death Syndrome is the only significant problem that faces Asian persimmons in the United States, but it is believed to only effect Asian persimmons that are grafted to "some" American persimmon rootstock.
+Persimmon Sudden Death Syndrome is the only significant problem that faces Asian persimmons in the United States, but it is believed to only affect Asian persimmons that are grafted to "some" American persimmon rootstock.
 More details can be found in the "Read More" section.

 Chinebuli